Sam-Castaneda13/javascript-prep-0624-code-solutions/prep-html-skeleton/prep-html-skeleton-exercise-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What tags are necessary for a complete HTML Skeleton?
+- What tags are necessary for a complete HTML Skeleton? <!DOCTYPE HTML> <html> <title> <body> <header>

 - What type of content belongs within the `<head>` of an HTML document?
+The information about the document

 - What type of content belongs within the `<body>` of an HTML document?
+The other information that will be shown like paragraph

 - Where must the `DOCTYPE` declaration appear in a valid HTML document?
+Right at the beginning

 ## Notes